 Given the importance of the water purification systems to the work of the laboratories it was crucial that new systems maintained the highest water quality standards throughout the lifetime of each system.
 To achieve this, the purchase of the units was accompanied by a 3-year warranty and a 5-year AQUAservice Secure contract from Veolia, which has built in proactive calibration and maintenance to ensure reliability and availability.

 AQUAservice Secure is providing Imperial College with regular preventative maintenance visits by highly trained engineers to ensure the water purification systems are delivering accuracy and that all components are operating within specification.
 This service and support contract reduces the risk of breakdown and ensures there is no reduction in the quality of pure water.
-Should a breakdown occur the contract guarantees a response from Veolia within 24 hours, with all labour and parts free of charge.
+Should a breakdown occur the contract guarantees a response from Veolia within 24 hours.